benjaminirving/python-debian-packaging-example/README.md

 Overview
 --------

-- [dh-virtualenv](http://dh-virtualenv.readthedocs.org/en/0.9/) is a very neat way of packaging python into debs with the key advantage that these apps are packaged as a virtualenv so that the latest packages can be use without relying on the packages on the system...
+- <a href="http://dh-virtualenv.readthedocs.org/en/0.9/" target="_blank">dh-virtualenv</a> is a very neat way of packaging python into debs with the key advantage that these apps are packaged as a virtualenv so that the latest packages can be use without relying on the packages on the system...
 But these packages can also be used.
 - The dh-virtualenv documentation mainly focuses on terminal scripts and I couldn't find a good example of packaging an app.
 - So I've included one here that adds a terminal command as well as a desktop shortcut and icon.
-- The example I've used is from a [previous blog post](http://blog.birving.com/2015/09/drag-and-drop-files-into-gui-using.html) on pyside dragging and dropping
+- The example I've used is from a <a href="http://blog.birving.com/2015/09/drag-and-drop-files-into-gui-using.html" target="_blank">previous blog post</a>
+on pyside dragging and dropping

 Setup for ubuntu 14.04